Derron210/react-native-fingerprint-scanner/README.md

 # React Native Fingerprint Scanner With Key

+React Native Fingerprint Scanner With Key is a [React Native](http://facebook.github.io/react-native/) library for authenticating users with Fingerprint (TouchID).

 This library was forked from [react-native-fingerprint-scanner](https://github.com/hieuvp/react-native-fingerprint-scanner).
-The only difference is that this library can create key and store it in keystore, and that key will be invalidated, if system biometric settings was changed.
+The only difference is that this library can reject authenication's method promise if system's biometric settings was changed.
 It might be useful if it is required to check if new fingerprints was added.

-Currently works only on Android.

-React Native Fingerprint Scanner is a [React Native](http://facebook.github.io/react-native/) library for authenticating users with Fingerprint (TouchID).

 ## Table of Contents